adapt-it/adaptit/res/vectorized/readme.txt

        .\bin2c -c -z <path/to/image.png> <image>_<size>.cpp
    Where <size> is the size (32px, 48px, etc.) of the image.
-That should create a .cpp file in this directory that can be pulled into the AI project.
+That should create a .cpp file in this directory that can be pulled into the AI project. whm 29Apr2020 Note: Need to tweak the internal name of the image in the .cpp file
+       and also tweak the #ifdef...<header_name>...#define <header_name>...endif lines to be unique for the Adapt It project.
 3. To use the image in Adapt It:
    a. #include the image.
 For example: #include "../res/vectorized/pw_48.cpp"
    b.
 Where you would normally work with a wxImage, replace it with the following: